 The variable forms of gametogenesis are because of different sex type.

 Spermatogenesis occurs in the seminiferous epithelium.
-Seminiferous epithelium consists of sertoli cells (somatic cells) and several types of germ cells.
+Seminiferous epithelium consists of Sertoli cells (somatic cells) and several types of germ cells.

 Completion of spermatogenesis

-It is divided in two phases
+It is divided into two phases

 (1) Sertoli cell